LP-Based Algorithms for Scheduling in a Quantum Switch: Proposed Algorithm and Its Achievable Throughput

 so the coupling argument of Lemma~\ref{lemma:coupling_bound} applies with reference service-attempt probability $p_v=\tfrac23\,\lambda_v$, yielding a coherence factor $\Gamma'_{\rm coh}$ defined analogously.

 The main advantage of the simpler algorithm is computational: \eqref{eq:simpleLP1}--\eqref{eq:simpleLP3} contains only the $|V|$ degree constraints, and can therefore be solved efficiently in practice using standard LP solvers.
-Whether this leads to a significant reduction in throughput compared to Algorithm I is unclear.
-Specifically, let $\Gamma'_{\mathrm{coh}}$ denote the coherence factor computed using the reference entanglement chain with service-attempt probability $p_v=\tfrac23\,\lambda_v$ at each node $v$.
+Let $\Gamma'_{\mathrm{coh}}$ denote the coherence factor computed using the reference entanglement chain with service-attempt probability $p_v=\tfrac23\,\lambda_v$ at each node $v$.
 Then, by the same Lyapunov-drift argument as in Theorem~\ref{thm: throughput}, the simpler algorithm stabilizes all arrival-rate vectors $\boldsymbol{\nu}$ satisfying